edudavid/json-map-transform/README.md

 **Transform:** Is a callback that can be used to transform the current property.
 It receives two parameters: (property, originalObject).

-**Default:** In case a path does not exists in the input object, the default value will be uses.
+**Default:** In case a path does not exists in the input object or the value returned by transform is undefined, the default value will be used.

+**OmitValues:** Sometimes it is necessary to ignore values on the transformation (ex: undefined, empty string or other values depending on a business rule).
+With the omitValues, it is possible to define an array of values that should be ignored on the transformation.
+The output object will not the associated key.

 Template example: